niallam22/llm-twin/tasks.md

 - Remove the section "Step 5: Generating the instruct dataset".
 - Remove the section "Step 6: Setting up AWS SageMaker" entirely, including creating the execution role.
 - Remove the section "Step 7: Starting the fine-tuning pipeline".
-- Update the "Configure" section to remove mentions of AWS_ARN_ROLE (if removed from core config) and DATASET_ID.
+- Update the "Configure" section to remove mentions of AWS_ARN_ROLE (if removed from src.core config) and DATASET_ID.
 Ensure OPENAI_API_KEY setup is clear.
 - Update the "Cloud Services" table to remove SageMaker for training.
 - Remove dependencies listed for training (e.g., needing specific AWS permissions for training roles).
 - Update the evaluation steps (like "Step 8: Runing the evaluation pipelines") to reflect the changes made (e.g., no longer relying on instruct dataset artifacts).